Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Christmas Eve in Utqiagvik. Please enjoy.

 “Will I ever see you again?”

 “We’ll see.
 Maybe next year.
-A year’s a long time, though, Billy.
-You may not be working here anymore for all I know.
+A year can be a long time, though, Billy.
+For all I know, you may not be working or even living her anymore.
 Who knows where any of us will be in a year?”
-He waved as he once again headed towards the door.

-“What you said about the world being too cynical, about their being serious problems in the world causing people to lose faith.
+“What you said about the world being too cynical, about there being serious problems in the world causing people to lose faith.
 Do you think that could ever change?”

 He hesitated before answering.
-“I honestly cannot say but I really don’t know.
-I will say, though, that I’d like to think so even if that is naïve, as long as there are people like you who continue to have faith.
-Merry Christmas, Billy.”
+“I honestly don’t know.
+I’d like to think so even if that is naïve, as long as there are people like you who continue to have faith.”

 If you enjoyed this story, then perhaps you’d be interested in reading more by pressing the “short story” tag below or clicking this(short story) link or this(genre and tags) link or this(story list) link.
 I would also urge you to share this story with others and comment below.
 Please check out my books page as well by pressing here.
 Thank you for reading my story.Follow: